teo-tsirpanis/Sigourney/README.md

 ## Known issues

 *
-  Sigourney's MSBuild integration does not fully support incremental builds on projects that use more than one weaver.
+  <s>Sigourney's MSBuild integration does not fully support incremental builds on projects that use more than one weaver.

   Since Sigourney already supports incremental weaving through the `ProcessedBy` classes, fixing this issue has a low priority.
-Anybody interested can feel free to propose a solution.
+Anybody interested can feel free to propose a solution.</s> This problem was fixed in Sigourney 0.3.0.

 ## License